jonasalmeida/transformers/README.md

 # transformers
-learning how to use transformers.js
+re-learning how to use transformers.js